 The Company is authorised and regulated by the Malta Financial Services Authority (MFSA) of Triq L-Imdina, Zone 1, Central Business Centre, Birkirkara, CBD 1010, Malta.

 A.1.3 External Auditors

-The external auditors for the financial year 2019 were Ernst & Young Malta Limited (Regional Business Centre, Achille Ferris Street, Msida) and those for 2020 were Grant Thornton Malta (Fort Business Centre, level 2, Triq L-Intornjatur, Zone 1, Central Business District, Birkirkara).
+The external auditors for the financial years 2020 and 2021 were GrantThorton Malta (Fort Business Centre, level 2, Triq L-Intornjatur, Zone 1, Central Business District, Birkirkara).

 A.1.4 Shareholders